 You can’t go wrong with any of the fantastic beaches here in Hawaii.
 With so much sun, sandy beaches in different colors and variations makes Hawaii a popular beach destination.
 With too many choices beaches to choose from, I asked other writers and travel bloggers to share their favorites of the best beaches in Hawaii.
 See if your favorite beach is listed below or share it with us below.

-The most popular beaches in Hawaii
+Check out the most popular beaches in Hawaii below

 Top beaches to visit in Oahu

 Hanauma Bay is one of Hawaii’s most beautiful beaches with stunning turquoise water.
 It is located on the south east coast of the island of Oahu.
 It is a fantastic spot to visit when you are travelling with a baby and toddler, with older children, as a couple, or on your own.
 Hanauma Bay was created from two sunken volcanic craters, and is protected from currents.
 It is home to a wide range of sea creatures and coral, including Hawaii’s national fish, the Humuhumunukunukuapuaa, and green sea turtles.
 Hanauma Bay is fantastic for snorkelling off the beach.
 If you are driving, best to arrive early as the car park fills up quickly.
 For others, it’s best to either arrive as early as you can or wait until the crowd starts thinning in the mid-afternoon.
 Hanauma Bay opens at 6am and closes are 7pm during the summer session, and 6pm during the winter session.
 It is closed on Tuesdays, Christmas Day and New Years Day.